tezc/sc/mutex/README.md

 ### Mutex wrapper

-- Basic mutex wrapper for Unixes and Windows.
+- Basic mutex wrapper for Posix and Windows.

 ```c